 - Place chicken and scraps from the outer layers and end of the onions, carrots and celery in a large stock pot.
-Add bay leaves and 8 cups water and season with salt and pepper.
-Bring to a boil; reduce heat and simmer until chicken is fork-tender, about 30 minutes.
+Season with salt and pepper, add bay leaves and water, and bring to a boil.
+Reduce heat and simmer until chicken is fork-tender, about 30 minutes.

 - Remove chicken and shred; then strain the chicken broth using a fine-mesh sieve and discard the vegetable scraps.

 - Heat oil in a large pot over medium heat.
 Add the chopped onions, carrots, celery, garlic and thyme and cook until tender, about 4-5 minutes.
 Stir in the shredded chicken and rice, then return the broth to the stockpot and bring a boil.

 - Reduce the heat and simmer until the rice is cooked, about 20 minutes.